s-angelle/nomad-dating-backend/README.md

 ## How to Access This Project

-This project has been successfully deployed here:
+The frontend / completed version of this project has been successfully deployed here:

 https://the-wander-shop-v2.vercel.app/

 ( There is a slight lag after signing up / logging in, possibly due to the deployment service implemented. )

+The backend of this project is located here: https://the-wander-shop-v2.onrender.com

 ## Development Process